Reducing file storage consumption

 Can you please confirm that purging records (by deleting them) will also purge the corresponding file?

-What happens if we turn on auto-archiver (moving files, not deleting them), will the attachments also move to an "uploads archive"?
+What happens if we turn on auto-archiver (moving records to _archive table, not deleting them), will the attachments also move to an "uploads archive"?

 Just an Idea: